Semi-discrete Active Flux as a Petrov-Galerkin method: the case of one-dimensional and Cartesian grids: Introduction

 In \cite{abgrall20} it has been proposed to use the degrees of freedom to discretize the PDE in space first, and then apply a method-of-line approach to the resulting ODEs.
-Again, the update equation for the averages is obvious (see below).
+Again, the update equation for the averages is obvious (see below: Equations \eqref{eq:averagesAF} for 1-d, and \eqref{eq:averagesAF2d} for 2-d) and in multi-d only requires choosing a suitable quadrature along the edge.
 For the point value, the space derivative is replaced by a finite difference formula.
 A straightforward choice is to evaluate the derivative of the reconstruction at the location of the point value.
 Since, globally, the reconstruction is only $C^0$, upwinding is included by differentiating the reconstruction in the upwind cell.
+A central update is obtained by taking the average of the derivatives from the two adjacent cells.
+In \cite{abgrall24pampa} it has been shown how the methodology of Virtual Finite Elements can be used to obtain reconstructions on general polygons.

-Active Flux has been shown to be stationarity and vorticity preserving for linear acoustics, and to be able to cope both with strong shocks and the low Mach number regime (\cite{duan24,barsukow24afeuler}).
-Shared degrees of freedom make it significantly more efficient than Discontinuous Galerkin (DG) methods.
-It thus seems very well suited for efficiently solving multi-dimensional conservation laws such as the Euler or MHD equations.
+The semi-discrete Active Flux has been shown to be stationarity and vorticity preserving for linear acoustics, and to be able to cope both with strong shocks and the low Mach number regime (\cite{duan24,barsukow24afeuler}).
+Shared degrees of freedom make it significantly more efficient than Discontinuous Galerkin (DG) methods since there are less values to update and since point values are cheaper to update than moments.
+At the same time, all operations remain local.
+A performance comparison is presented in \cite{barsukow26afdg}.
+It thus seems very well suited for efficiently solving multi-dimensional conservation laws such as the Euler or MHD equations (see e.g. \cite{duan25mhd,liu25mhd}).

-While the arbitrary-order extension using higher moments bears a certain similitude to DG methods (method-of-lines, integration-by-parts), the following are significant differences: \begin{itemize} \item There is no mass matrix\footnote{By ``no mass matrix'', or ``absence'' we mean here and in the following that the mass matrix is the identity matrix.}, not even a local one \item The solution is globally continuous, i.e. the point values at cell interfaces are shared among the adjacent cells \end{itemize} Although not a conceptual difference, the fact that both nodal and modal degrees of freedom are simulataneously present is a non-classical choice in DG, too.
+While the arbitrary-order extension using higher moments bears a certain similitude to DG methods (method-of-lines, integration-by-parts), the following are significant differences: \begin{itemize} \item It is mass-matrix-free\footnote{By ``mass-matrix-free'', or ``absence of mass matrix'' we mean here and in the following that the mass matrix is the identity matrix.}, with not even a small local mass matrix to invert. \item The solution is globally continuous, i.e. the point values at cell interfaces are shared among the adjacent cells. \end{itemize} Although not a conceptual difference, the fact that both nodal and modal degrees of freedom are simultaneously present is a non-classical choice in DG, too.
 Global continuity makes Active Flux be somewhat close to continuous Finite Element methods, but other of its features are again untypical, such as the absence of a variational formulation.